 Links to other select medical associations can be found at http://dir.yahoo.com/Health/Medicine/Organizations/Professional/ Medical_Associations_and_Societies/.

 Most state bar association websites can verify whether an attorney is licensed in that state.
 In California, check the California State Bar's Member Records Search at http://members.calbar.ca.gov/fal/MemberSearch/QuickSearch#searchlink.
 History of disciplinary information, if any, is also noted.
 In Texas go to http://www.texasbar.com/Template.cfm?Section=Member_Directory&Template=/CustomSource/MemberDirectory/Search_Form_Client_Main.cfm.
 Or in Florida try http://www.floridabar.org/names.nsf/MESearch?OpenForm.
 FindLaw lists links to the bar Associations of all 50 states at http://www.findlaw.com/06associations/state.html.
+However, many states do not have mandatory Bar membership for attorneys.
+In those states, the actual licensing is handled by a state (or quasi-state) agency or an arm of the courts.
+To help make it easier to locate the lawyer licensing bodies in all 50 states, the District of Columbia, and Puerto Rico, we have compiled this list of links directly to the searchable databases of licensed attorneys in those jurisdictions.

 Information on all licensed professions in California (from Funeral Directors to Repossession Agencies) can be accessed at http://www2.dca.ca.gov/pls/wllpub/wllquery$.startup.